farm-table/linktree-app/_posts/1-BrainFriendshipNFT.md

 ---

 After you have created a button, connected that button to a function then created/deployed a smart contract and connected to the contract address and abi.
 Then running the app with `yarn dev`, you should be able to click your button and it will step through the process of creating your first smart contract.
-Congradulations!
+Congratulations!